Zaid-Ajaj/the-elmish-book/chapters/scaling/multi-page-routing.md

     | Url.NotFound -> { defaultState with CurrentPage = Page.NotFound }, Cmd.none
 ```
 The highlighted line shows how requirement (6) can be enforced.
 Once the application starts up, we know for sure that the `User = Anonymous` which means if the application happened to start with an initial URL that is pointing to the Overview page, it will immediately redirect the user to Login page instead as a result of the `Router.navigate("login")` command.

+> There are cases where the user information is loaded from the [Local Storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) after a previous login attempt when the application is re-initialized after a full refresh.
+This way, the user wouldn't be `Anonymous` anymore and you have access to secure pages, such as the overview page in our example.